Floralens: a Deep Learning Model for the Portuguese Native Flora

 The remainder of this paper is structured as follows.
-Section~\ref{sec:related} describes the current state-of-the-art regarding automatic taxonomic identification based on deep learning.
-Section~\ref{sec:datasets} describes the construction of the dataset used in this study.
-Section~\ref{sec:models} describes the generation of the model from the dataset using GAMLV.
-Section~\ref{sec:results} describes the results obtained with the model.
+Section~\ref{sec:related} discusses the current state-of-the-art regarding automatic taxonomic identification based on deep learning.
+Section~\ref{sec:datasets} describes the construction of the dataset used in this study, the model's generation using GAMLV, and the evaluation metrics used to gauge its accuracy.
+Section~\ref{sec:results} presents the results obtained with the model and its refinements, such as using multiple images of the same specimen for classification and ecological indicators such as the geographical distribution of species.
+A detailed performance comparison with Pl@ntNet is also presented.
 Section~\ref{sec:artifacts} describes the software artifacts and datasets produced in the scope of this work.
-Finally, Section~\ref{sec:conclusions} summarizes the main findings of this study and puts forward some future research goals.
+Finally, Section~\ref{sec:conclusions} discusses the main findings of this study and proposes future research directions.